-In Dr Gargett's lab studies, the treatment has effectively killed glioblastoma cell lines in vitro.
+In Dr Gargett's lab studies, the treatment has effectively killed glioblastoma and diffused intrinsic pontine glioma (DIPG) cell lines in vitro.
 Once safety is confirmed, the next step will be to trial the therapy in patients at the Royal Adelaide Hospital and Sydney Children's Hospital Kids Cancer Centre (KCC).

 Glioblastoma is the most common adult brain cancer with one of the worst survival rates of any adult cancer.
-On the other hand, Diffuse Intrinsic Pontine Glioma (DIPG) is a rare childhood brain cancer but is the leading cause of death under 10-years of age from a brain tumour.
+And while DIPG is a rare childhood cancer, it is the leading cause of death under 10-years of age from a brain tumour.